immaculatechepkirui/Nelliums/README.md

 Notes & transparency
 - The 70.0% initial debt ratio was the starting value used in your projection run (this came from your notebook run).
 - The projection is deterministic and aggregate: it assumes homogeneous debt composition, constant real interest and growth rates, and a constant primary balance across the horizon.
-These simplifications are documented in the summary and the notebook and can be extended in next steps.
+These simplifications are documented in the summary and the notebook and can be extended in the next steps.

-If you’d like:
-- I can generate a second scenario (baseline vs alternative) and add a comparison chart and updated slide.
-- I can convert `PRESENTATION_SLIDES.md` into a PowerPoint (.pptx) and attach it for download.
-- If you want me to insert historical trend numbers from your cleaned dataset into the summary, run the Step C block I provided earlier and paste the JSON output here — I’ll update all narrative sections to include those exact historical figures.